An attestation seal by the Chinese Embassy in South Africa.

 What is attestation?

-ther country, if that country does not belong to the Apostille Convention, the document is normally attested by the embassy of the destination country.
+When authenticating a document for another country, if that country does not belong to the Apostille Convention, the document is normally attested by the embassy of the destination country.
 So, if you want a South African degree made ready for usage in China, you would have to verify it and then take it to the Chinese Embassy for attestation.

 The correct word for attestation is actually legalisation.
 However, many people speak of embassies “attesting” documents, so we have used this word in this article and on most of our website.